-Inside Liam Hemsworth's Unbeatable Bond With His Brothers
+Why You Just Can't Beat the Bond Between Luke, Chris and Liam Hemsworth - E!
+Online

-When Liam Hemsworth and Miley Cyrus split up last summer, it wasn't hard to guess where Liam was going to go for support.
+When Liam Hemsworth and Miley Cyrus split up in 2019, it wasn't hard to guess where Liam was going to go for support.

 He went to his native Australia and stayed with brother Chris Hemsworth and the Thor star's family, naturally.